Luke100000/ImmersiveOptimization/README.md

 ## Features

 * Gradually slows down tick rate of entities and block entities
-    * When occluded by blocks
+    * When occluded by blocks (currently disabled since Forge hates me, and because effect is marginal)
     * When out of viewport
     * When far away
 * Distributes updates over multiple ticks to flatten lag spikes